Goans in football

 This page is about Goan achievers in the world of sport.
 Goa is a tiny region along the west coast of India, and is known for its many athletes, in particular association football (soccer).

 Background

-The first Goan to have played for India, representing Goa, is Menino Figuereido, who represented India on a goodwill tour of Russia in 1963.
+The first Goan to have played for India, representing Goa, is Menino Figueiredo, who represented India on a goodwill tour of Russia in 1963.
 This tour is not considered an official tour and some say the first Goan to have represented India thus becomes Visitacao Lobo in 1970.

 Captains for India

-Brahmanand Shankhwalkar, Bruno Coutinho, Mauricio Afonso, and Roberto Fernandez have captained the Indian senior national team.
+Brahmanand Shankhwalkar, Bruno Coutinho, Mauricio Afonso, and Roberto Fernandes have captained the Indian senior national team.

 Seby Antao and Lawrence Gomes have captained the India national youth team.

 Senior internationals

 Long before 19 December 1961, the day Portuguese colonial rule ended in Goa, Goans had made a mark in Indian football.
 Many represented India by playing for Bombay and shining at the domestic level, thus earning international caps.

 In the list below, names of Goans who have represented India in international matches are included, with the name of the domestic team in parentheses.